 - He had a system to translate mRNAs into polypeptides outside of a cell (a “cell-free” system).
 Nirenberg did so in a test tube of cytoplasm from burst E. coli bacteria, which contains all the ingredients needed for translation.

 Nirenberg started with an mRNA molecule consisting only of the nucleotide uracil (called poly-U).
 When he added poly-U mRNA to the cell-free system, he found that the polypeptides made consisted exclusively of the amino acid – Phenylalanine (Phe).
 Nirenberg concluded that UUU might code for phenylalanine.
-Using the same approach, he discovered that triplet CCC codes for Proline (Pro).
+Using the same approach, he discovered triplet CCC codes for Proline (Pro).

 Photo credit: khanacademy